sanhaus/control-panel.en/help/api/using/privacy-management.md

 ```

-You can monitor information about a created privacy request using a GET request.

-The status list description is available in the [Privacy management documentation](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ManagingPrivacyRequests).

 ## Retrieving a privacy data file

+>[!CAUTION]
+>
+>The <a href="https://adobe.io/apis/cloudplatform/gdpr.html"Privacy Core Service</a> Integration is the method you should use for all access and delete requests.
+Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
+For more on Campaign Standard deprecated and removed features, refer to <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html"This page</a>.

+To retrieve the file that contains all the information associated to a reconciliation value, follow this three-steps procedure:

+1. Perform a **POST** request to create a new request with the attribute type="access", see [Creating a new privacy request](#creating-a-privacy-request).

+1. Perform a **GET** request to retrieve information about the request.

+1. Retrieve the data file by performing a **POST** request on the returned **privacyRequestData** URL, with the privacy request internal name inside the payload.
+Example: {"name":"PT17"}.
+(See [Creating a new privacy request](#creating-a-privacy-request)).

->Create a privacy request with the type="access" attribute.
+Create a privacy request with the type="access" attribute.

 ```